und3f/devchallenge-2024-conversation-service/README.md

 When adding or updating a category, it is necessary to check if the conversations still belong to this category.

-GET /category – Returns a list of all conversation topics.
+GET /api/category -- Returns a list of all conversation topics.

-POST /category – Creates a new conversation topic.
+POST /api/category -- Creates a new conversation topic.

-PUT /category/{category_id} – Updates an existing conversation topic.
+PUT /api/category/{category_id} -- Updates an existing conversation topic.

-DELETE /category/{category_id} – Deletes a conversation topic by the specified identifier.
+DELETE /api/category/{category_id} -- Deletes a conversation topic by the specified identifier.

 Validation Rules:

-    title is required for POST, optional for PUT. points must be an array of strings if provided.
+- title is required for POST, optional for PUT.
+- points must be an array of strings if provided.

+### /api/call ENDPOINT

+This API provides functionality for processing and analyzing audio calls.
+It allows users to submit audio files via a URL, where the service will handle the download, transcription, and analysis of the content.
+The system extracts key information such as the call name and location, determines the emotional tone of the conversation, and stores the results.

+POST /api/call -- Creates a new call based on the provided audio file URL.
+Supported file formats are wav and mp3.

+GET /api/call/{id} -- Retrieves details of a call by the specified identifier.
+The emotional tone must be one of the following values: Neutral, Positive, Negative, Angry.

 ## Corner cases